Kicking Off Healthy Clubs

 Healthy Clubs Competition

-While you’re making these simple changes and introducing new behaviours into your club, Healthway and Football West want to offer you the chance to win a prize for your club!
+By making simple changes and introducing new behaviours into your club, Healthway and Football West want to offer you the chance to win a prize for your club!

-The competition is simple; send an email to Club Development team at email@example.com showing how you are implementing your Club Health Policy in line with the suggestions above.
+The competition is simple; send an email to Club Development team at firstname.lastname@example.org showing how you are implementing your Club Health Policy in line with the suggestions below.

-Football West will then pick winners from each Football Region at the end of each month, and they will win a $750 equipment pack for their club!
+Football West will then pick winners at the end of each month, and they will win a $750 equipment pack for their club!

 What is the Healthier Clubs Initiative?